bergercode/computer-quiz/README.md

 <div align="center">
   <img src="images/drWinToon.png" width="200">
+  <p>Come join Dr Frankenstein as he teaches children the basic components of computers.</p>
 </div>

-Come join Dr Frankenstein as he teaches children the basic components of computers.

 ## What is this?